xtremexp/UT4X-Converter/README.TXT

 License
 ------------------------------
-License to be determined / set.
-No commercial use allowed.
-Just feel free to browse code or/and contribute !
+- No commercial use allowed
+- You can edit/share source code as well as binaries always keeping original author credits

 MAKE SURE YOU GOT AUTHORISATION OR ARE ALLOWED TO CONVERT MAP BEFORE DOING IT.
 YOU ARE THE ONLY ONE RESPONSIBLE FOR ANY COPYRIGHT INFRINGMENT RELATIVE TO